Autumn 2021

 1 Lemon, zested

-50g Pistachios, finely chopped
+1/2 cup Pistachios, finely chopped

-10g Sage, finely chopped
+3 Tbsp Sage, finely chopped

-15g Parsley, finely chopped
+1/4 cup Parsley, finely chopped

-50g Fresh breadcrumbs
+1 cup Fresh breadcrumbs

 1 Tbsp Maldon salt

 Begin by prepping your pork.
-Score the skin of the pork belly with a knife in lines at an angle across the whole skin, then place in the fridge uncovered overnight – this will help dry out the moisture in the skin and ensure you have super crispy crackling.
+Score the skin of the pork belly with a knife in lines at an angle across the whole skin, then place in the refrigerator uncovered overnight – this will help dry out the moisture in the skin and ensure you have super crispy crackling.

 Meanwhile you can make the stuffing for the porchetta.
-In the olive oil lightly fry the onion with a pinch of Maldon salt for 5 minutes until softened.
+In the olive oil, lightly fry the onion with a pinch of Maldon salt for 5 minutes until softened.
 Then add the crushed garlic and fennel seeds and fry for another 2 minutes.
 Remove from the heat and tip into a bowl to cool.
-Once cooled add the lemon zest, chopped pistachios, sage, parsley, breadcrumbs and season with Maldon salt and cracked black pepper.
+Once cooled, add the lemon zest, chopped pistachios, sage, parsley, breadcrumbs, and season with Maldon salt and cracked black pepper.
 Mix well and set aside.

-Preheat the oven to 200C.
+Preheat the oven to 400°F.

 After the cooking time remove your porchetta from the oven and rest for 20 minutes until ready to serve!